underpostnet/engine/hardhat/white-paper.md

 **Artificial Intelligence and Content Generation**

-Large language models (LLMs) and diffusion models are revolutionizing how content is created for video games.
+Large language models (LLMs) and diffusion models are innovative way how content is created for video games.
 These AI tools enable the rapid and efficient generation of:

 - **Stories and scripts:** LLMs can create compelling and personalized narratives for each player.
 - **Art assets:** Diffusion models generate a wide variety of art assets, such as characters, environments, and objects, at a significantly lower cost than traditional methods.